selgho23/Bootcamp_Project2/README.md

 - Find the best suppliear of a given wine.

 ## Data Source
-Our search engine was powered by Spoonacular API.
+All data was pulled from the Spoonacular API.

 ## Testing the Application
 If you would like to test out the application